marain-dotnet/Marain.Workflow/docs/concepts/core-workflow-concepts.md

 Note that the matching process looks for 1 or more matches between the lists of Subjects and Interests; it does not expect them all to match.

-This means that if a trigger is intended for a specific workflow instance, maximum efficiency in the matching process is achieved by simply adding the target workflow instance's Id to the triggers list of subjects.
+This means that if a trigger is intended for a specific workflow instance, maximum efficiency in the matching process is achieved by simply adding the target workflow instance's Id to the trigger's list of subjects.